Acupressure Points for Back Pain – Important Tips

 How to Apply Pressure:

-Tai Chone, or the Great Rushing Point, helps with stress relief, lower back pain, and limb pain.
+Tai Chone, also known as the Great Rushing Point, is beneficial for stress relief, lower back pain, and limb pain.

 Location of LV 3

-You can find it easily where the bones of your big toe and the next toe meet.
-It is about three inches from the tip of your big toe.
+You can easily find it where the bones of your big toe and the next toe meet, about three inches from the tip of your big toe.

 How to Apply Pressure:

-• Furthermore, alternate between your legs for up to four times per session
+- Furthermore, alternate between your legs up to four times per session

 The Bladder 54 point helps release tension in the lower back and helps control muscle spasms.